 Wouldn’t it be awesome if those puffy coats gave off a mist of Lysol whenever they were squished?
 I may be on to something here.

 As a children’s ministry leader, I realize how many kids (and germs) we come in contact with and how often.
 The average child gets between six to eight colds a year.
 So the immune system of every kidmin worker is probably working overtime.

 Why Your Children’s Ministry Needs an Illness Policy

 While working on our illness policy, I discovered it was a bit outdated.
 You might ask why this even matters.
 It’s just a runny nose, right?
 I believe this subject is important because it reflects how we minister to families.

 As parents come to church, especially those who visit, they want to know their children are safe and in great care.
-Most parents may not love the idea of being called back if Jr. is running a fever, but at the same time, most appreciate the effort to keep everyone healthy, especially with the best interest of kids at heart.
+Most parents may not love the idea of being called back if junior is running a fever.
+Yet most appreciate the effort to keep everyone healthy, especially with kids’ best interest at heart.

 Finally, be sure to enforce your illness policy.
 Steps 1 and 2 make this possible.
-Yesterday I was working check-in when a child told me they had been throwing up at bed time, but felt better now.
-As I reminded mom of our policy, she understood and we didn’t send her child to class.
-I got to call today and she is doing much better, and we will see her Sunday!
-This is a hands on example of how being prepared makes for a good outcome—mom appreciated our concern and happily followed the procedure.
+Yesterday at check-in, a child told me she’d been throwing up at bedtime but felt better now.
+As I reminded Mom of our policy, she understood, and we didn’t send her child to class.
+I called today and she’s doing much better, and we’ll see her Sunday!
+This is a hands-on example of how being prepared makes for a good outcome.
+Mom appreciated our concern and happily followed the procedure.

 1. Have a policy in place.

 It kills everything!
 We spray in between sanitizing days.

-5. Post it!
 Policies are pointless if nobody knows them.